FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-data-matrix-recipe.md

 - ensure that results presented in Excel files or PDF tables are made more open and unambiguous
 - provide an RDF representation
-- enable reproduciblity of results
+- enable reproducibility of results
 - evaluate efficiency of the method via a data integrate challenge
 ---